sweetest-framework/sweetest/GUIDELINES.md

 As already discussed, 3 and 4 should be preferred as much as possible or feasible.

 In most cases steps should revolve around real instances.
-So when there is an `AuthManagerSteps` it should be clear by convention that this the `AuthManager` will be configured to be "real" (instead of mock or fake) inside the steps class.
-For `LoginSteps` it's similar: at least a portion of the test system is expected to be resembled by real instances.
+So when there is an `AuthManagerSteps` it should be clear by convention that the `AuthManager` will be configured to be "real" (instead of mock or fake) inside the steps class.
+For `LoginSteps` it's similar: at least a portion of the test system is expected to be real instances.
 Of course underlying dependencies can still be mocks or fakes.
 But in general, in these cases the naming of such steps classes should be straightforward.

-For steps classes which introduce mocks or fakes make sure the name of the steps class reflects that!
+But for steps classes which introduce mocked or fake behavior make sure the name of the steps class reflects that!
 Examples:

 * `BackendFakeSteps` show that the backend will be faked
-* `AuthManagerSteps` shows that `AuthManager` as configured as real
 * `AuthManagerMockSteps` shows that `AuthManager` will be configured as mock (which could be a viable way of unit-testing the view model, for example)
+* in contrast to `AuthManagerSteps`, where `AuthManager` is configured as real

-It is possible to have code for interaction with a real instance _and_ mock (e.g. stubbing) in one steps class, but then it's hard from the outside or by the name to see what the purpose of the steps class is.
+It is possible to have code for interaction with a real instance _and_ a mock (e.g. stubbing) in one steps class, but then it's hard to tell the purpose of the steps class from the name, so it's better to separate the steps classes, as you will never need them both in the same test system, too.

 ## Links